 - Bake.
 Bake at 350°F for 55 minutes to an hour, or until a toothpick inserted comes clean.

-- Nuts.
-We always do half with pecans and half without, since my kids prefer no nuts.
-Chopped walnuts would also make a great addition.
+- Nuts: We usually make half with pecans and half without, since my kids prefer no nuts.
+You can also try chopped walnuts for a different flavor.

-More desserts with fall flavors we love include apple cobbler, pumpkin spice cupcakes, easy pumpkin crisp and this mini pumpkin pie recipe.
+More desserts with fall flavors we love include apple cobbler, pumpkin spice cupcakes and this mini pumpkin pie recipe.

 More Pumpkin Recipes to Try